sumikara/yaksuderma-shopify-ai-theme/.ai/brand-brief.md

 - Safety claims
 - Before/after results
 - Medical usage instructions
+- Dosage instructions
+- Injection instructions

 When uncertain, use neutral e-commerce language or ask for confirmation.

-## 23. Design Inspiration Keywords
+## 30. Design Inspiration Keywords

 Use these keywords as creative direction: